Emergency laws have been introduced in Wales to protect tenants from eviction for a temporary period.

 - between 26 March 2020 and 23 July 2020 – you are entitled to 3 months notice

-If you have received a notice from your landlord you should stay in your home.
+If you have received a ‘section 8’ notice from your landlord you should stay in your home.
 Evictions take time and you don’t have to leave at the end of your notice under current law.